AromaKitsune/Windows-XAML-Styles/README.md

       Find and install the "Windows 11 [process] Styler" mod.
     </li>
     <li>
-      Go to the mod's "Advanced" tab.
+      Go to the mod's "Settings" tab.
     </li>
     <li>
-      Clear everything in the "Mod settings" text box.
+      Switch to "Textual mode" and clear everything in the text editor.
     </li>
     <li>
-      Copy the JSON code from this GitHub repo.
+      Copy the YAML code from this GitHub repo.
     </li>
     <li>
-      Paste the JSON code into the "Mod settings" text box.
+      Paste the YAML code into the mod settings' text editor.
     </li>
     <li>
       Click "Save", and the changes take effect instantly.